6du-host/umbrella/documentation.md

 ### Return

-`u`: Returns an instance of Umbrella JS with the removed nodes.
+`u`: Returns an instance of Umbrella JS with the removed _.

 ### Examples